dsgt-kaggle-clef/clef-2024-infra/docs/onboarding.md

 This should enable you to set up and log into your GCP VM using VS Code with the SSH extension, ensuring a smooth remote development experience.

+## 2. Authenticating into GitHub Using a New SSH Key

+This section focuses on setting up SSH-based authentication for GitHub.
+It includes steps to generate a new SSH key, add it to your GitHub account, and verify if this setup is already correctly done.
+These steps are to be executed within the Virtual Machine (VM) accessed through VS Code.

+### Prerequisites

+- **Access to the VM:** Ensure you've successfully logged into your GCP VM using VS Code as outlined in the previous section.
+- **GitHub Account:** You should have a GitHub account where you can add the SSH key.

+### Step 1: Check Existing SSH Keys in the VM

+**Run in VM (VS Code Terminal)**

+Before generating a new SSH key, check if you already have an existing SSH key in the VM:

+1. **List SSH Keys:** Run `ls -al ~/.ssh` to list all files in your `.ssh` directory.
+Look for files named `id_rsa.pub` or `id_ed25519.pub`.
+These are public SSH keys.
+2. **Skip Key Generation If Exists:** If such a file exists and you prefer to use it, skip to Step 3.
+Otherwise, proceed to generate a new key.

+### Step 2: Generate a New SSH Key

+**Run in VM (VS Code Terminal)**

+If you don't have an existing SSH key or wish to create a new one:

+1. **Generate SSH Key:** Run `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`, replacing `your_email@example.com` with your GitHub email.
+Press Enter to accept the default file location.
+2. **Set a Secure Passphrase:** When prompted, enter a secure passphrase for the key.

+### Step 3: Add the SSH Key to Your GitHub Account

+**Run in VM (VS Code Terminal)**

+1. **Copy the SSH Key:** Run `cat ~/.ssh/id_rsa.pub` (or `id_ed25519.pub` if you used `Ed25519`) to display your public key.
+Copy this key to your clipboard.
+2. **Add Key to GitHub:** Go to your GitHub account settings, navigate to "SSH and GPG keys", and click on "New SSH key".
+Paste your key here and save it.

+### Step 4: Verify SSH Connection to GitHub

+**Run in VM (VS Code Terminal)**

+To ensure your SSH setup is correct:

+1. **Test SSH Connection:** Run `ssh -T git@github.com`.
+You should receive a message confirming your authentication.
+2. **Accept GitHub's Host Key:** If prompted to verify the authenticity of the GitHub host, type yes to continue.

+### Step 5: Configure GitHub User Information

+**Run in VM (VS Code Terminal)**

+It's important to set your Git identity in the VM:

+1. **Configure Git Email:** Run `git config --global user.email "you@example.com"`, replacing with your GitHub email.
+2. **Configure Git Name:** Run `git config --global user.name "Your Name"`, replacing with your GitHub username.

+### Step 6: Check Existing GitHub Authentication Status

+**Run in VM (VS Code Terminal)**

+1. **Check Current GitHub Authentication:** Run `gh auth status` to check if you're already authenticated with GitHub CLI.
+2. **If Not Authenticated:** If you're not authenticated or wish to re-authenticate, run `gh auth login` and follow the prompts.
+Choose SSH for authentication.
+3. **Follow On-Screen Instructions:** For SSH, you'll be guided to enter your SSH key passphrase.
+For HTTPS, you'll need to enter your GitHub credentials.

+### Step 7: Verify Configuration

+**Run in VM (VS Code Terminal)**

+1. **Check Git Configurations:** Run `git config --list` to see all the Git configurations, including user name and email.
+Ensure they're correctly set.
+2. **Try a Test Command:** Run a Git command like `git fetch` to verify that your setup works correctly with your GitHub repository.

 <!---
 ## Logging into a GCP VM